-Income-Producing Property Portfolio Breakdown of Annualized Lease Payments at December 31, 2012 by Country (in millions of Cdn.
-Dollars)
+Income-Producing Property Portfolio Breakdown of Annualized Lease Payments at December 31, 2014 by Country (in millions of Dollars)

-Income-Producing Properties Located in Canada
+Income-Producing Properties in Canada

-Our 43 Canadian income-producing properties are located in Ontario.
-37 properties representing approximately 78% of the Canadian income-producing properties based on annualized lease payments at December 31, 2012 are located in the Greater Toronto Area.
+Granite's 42 Canadian income-producing properties are located in Ontario.
+36 properties representing approximately 76% of the Canadian income-producing properties based on annualized lease payments as at December 31, 2014 are located in the Greater Toronto Area.
 The remaining six properties in the Canadian portfolio are located in Southwestern Ontario.
-All the leases for properties in Canada are denominated in Canadian dollars.
+The lease payments for properties in Canada are denominated in Canadian dollars.